White sand and turquoise ocean at North Bay Beach

 Other centuries-old buildings, including The Halfway House and The Brown House, have been refurbished as accommodations.

 Quaint white and blue house with a bicycle in front on Salt Cay.
-The Purple Conch Cottage in Balfour Town on Salt Cay.

-Villas and Accommodations
+Villas & Accommodations

 Salt Cay doesn’t have any hotels or resorts.
 Keeping with the laid-back atmosphere, all of the accommodations on the island are boutique villas or guest houses.

-There’s a wide selection of vacation rentals to choose from when planning your trip.
+There’s a small selection of vacation rentals to choose from when planning your trip.
 Book modern villas, little beach bungalows, or old colonial houses.
 Reservations and bookings typically take place directly with the lodging’s owner or manager, ensuring the best rates and service.

-Accommodation amenities often include the complimentary use of bicycles, an excellent way to get around the small island.
+Accommodation amenities often include the complimentary use of bicycles—an excellent way to get around the small island.

 Packages for scuba diving enthusiasts are available as well, and include dives, accommodation, meals, and the use of bicycles or golf carts, all under one price.

-Whether you want to explore Salt Cay for the day or a week, this little island is the perfect place to unwind and relax.
+This little island is the perfect place to unwind and relax.
 Lounge on the beach, dive, snorkel, take photographs, or hike.
 Discover the old Caribbean.

 Large school of wrasse fish swimming around a reef on Salt Cay.
-The vibrant Turks and Caicos reefs.

-Scuba Diving and Snorkeling
+Scuba Diving & Snorkeling

 Salt Cay’s main claim to fame today is its exceptional scuba diving.

-The sheer wall dives, where the barrier reef drops from 40 feet (12 meters) into the thousands, are some of the finest in the region.
+The sheer wall dives, where the barrier reef drops from 40 feet (12 m) into the thousands, are some of the finest in the region.
 Coral, sea fans, and sponges are vibrant, and fish, stingrays, turtles, and sharks abound.

 Many sites are found only minutes from shore, so you won’t have to endure long boat rides before you dive.